Electorate of Saxony: Thirty Years' War

 Saxony's relations with the emperor then began to deteriorate, in part because Saxony's neutrality was only minimally respected by the imperial troops led by Albrecht von Wallenstein, who on several occasions led marauding troops into Lusatia.
-John George also disliked the ruthlessly pursued recatholicization in Silesia and Bohemia, although he was unable to do anything about it.
+John George also disliked the ruthlessly pursued recatholicisation in Silesia and Bohemia, although he was unable to do anything about it.
 In 1631 he finally felt compelled to enter the war against the emperor on the side of Protestant Sweden.
 The decisive factor for the radical change in policy was the military situation – Swedish troops were already on Saxon soil at the time.

 The war affected Electoral Saxony especially badly in the west.
 The Battle of Breitenfeld took place near Leipzig in 1631, as did the Battle of Lützen the following year; both were won by the Protestant side.
 Leipzig was besieged several times, and its population declined from 17,000 to 14,000.
 Chemnitz was severely damaged and Freiberg lost its earlier importance.
-Other urban centers, notably Dresden/Meissen, were spared.
+Other urban centres, notably Dresden/Meissen, were spared.
 Many smaller towns and villages fell victim to massive looting, especially after General Wallenstein gave free hand to his field marshal Heinrich Holk.
 From August to December 1632 the Croatian light cavalry raided numerous villages, plundering them, maltreating and killing the inhabitants and leaving a swath of destruction in its wake.

 In 1635 Saxony concluded the Peace of Prague with the emperor and in an appendix to the treaty the next year gained possession of Lusatia.
-Saxony's territory increased by about 13,000 square kilometers and almost reached its final borders.
+Saxony's territory increased by about 13,000 square kilometres and almost reached its final borders.
 The devastation caused by the Thirty Years' War nevertheless continued, as battles against the Swedes went on for more than ten years.
 Electoral Saxony left the direct fighting provisionally with the armistice of 1645 and permanently through a 1646 treaty with Sweden.